panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/v-model-input-1l5ybw?file=/src/App.vue)

 Open the demo.
-Initially, the input field has the value `'Unknown'`.
-Type something into the input field: and both the input field value and the text on the screen are updated.
+The input field contains initially `'Unknown'`.
+Type something into the input field: and both the input value and the text on the screen update.

 `v-model="text"` is *two-way data binding* in Vue.